ooyeku/Engine12/docs/api-reference.md

 **Benefits**: Eliminates manual memory management for ORM results.
 The `Result` wrapper handles freeing all string fields automatically.

 #### `update(comptime T: type, instance: T) !void`
 Update a record.
-Optional fields that are `null` are skipped in UPDATE statements (not included in the SQL).
+Optional fields that are `null` are skipped in UPDATE statements (not included in the SQL). **Uses parameter binding to prevent SQL injection.**

 ```zig
 const todo = Todo{